-Companies and insecure individuals often insist their job titles should be spelt with upper case letters.
+Companies and insecure people often insist their job titles should be spelt with upper case letters.
 We are talking here of narcissistic capitals.

 A job title can be a proper noun in some cases, that’s another issue.